 Note that these aren’t rules.
 They are guidelines.
-A team of two might decide to skip the daily Scrum, since they are pair programming all day anyway and might not need a separate meeting to synchronize.
+A team of two might decide to skip the daily Scrum since they are pair programming all day anyway and might not need a separate meeting to synchronize.
 Fine.
-Then they have intentionally skipped a Scrum practice but ensured that the underlying purpose of the scrum practice has been fulfilled in another way.
+Then they intentionally skipped a Scrum practice but ensured that the underlying purpose of the scrum practice had been fulfilled in another way.
 That is what counts! “

 Is this an official checklist?
-No. The checklist reflects mainly Henrik personals & subjective opinion about what really matters in Scrum.
-He has spent years helping companies get started with Scrum and met hundreds of other practitioners, trainers, and coaches; and he has found that checklists like this can be helpful, if used correctly.
+No. The checklist reflects mainly Henrik’s personal & subjective opinion about what really matters in Scrum.
+He has spent years helping companies get started with Scrum and met hundreds of other practitioners, trainers, and coaches, and he has found that checklists like this can be helpful if used correctly.

-To use this checklist correctly, if possible fill it in with your team or other Scrum Masters.
+To use this checklist correctly, if possible, fill it in with your team or other Scrum Masters.
 Another option is to fill in the list individually and then compare the outcome with your team members.
 You will see differences that is when it gets interesting.
-Start talking about the differences, why are they there?
+Start talking about the differences; why are they there?
 Furthermore, this checklist is the start of a discussion!
-As described in the second paragraph, based only this checklist you can’t judge a Scum implementation.
+As described in the second paragraph, based only on this checklist, you can’t judge a Scum implementation.
 If judging a Scrum implementation is already possible 😉

 Just enter your info in the form above, and you will receive the Excel by email.